NSS-SE-Jumpstart/curriculum/projects/clothesline/clothesline.md

 """
 ```

+#### Important

-> **NOTE:** It may be tempting to try to think of a _clever_ approach to "efficiently" print the clothesline image.
+It may be tempting to try to think of a _clever_ approach to "efficiently" print the clothesline image.
 Do not do this.
 It's perfectly fine to have nine different versions of the clothesline image and to use an `if/elif/else` statement to choose the right one.

 ### Phase Eighteen